-Action # Title Description Total Funds Contributing 3.1 Principal's Coffee Monthly meetings with parents and the principal \$200.00 No 3.2 Orientation For incoming kinder students and other new families \$160.00 No
+Action # Title Description Total Funds Contributing 3.1 Parent Education and Information Provide parent education classes for parents.
+Pay for guest speakers/professional to come and speak to our parent community. \$1,600.00 No 3.2 Orientation For incoming kinder students and other new families \$240.00 No